Nodeum Docs

 • Optional: Select the group you want this user associated with.

-For creating a new group, you have to go to the according tab "group"
+To create a new group, navigate to the "Group" tab

 • Group Name: Name of the Group you would like to create.